 Natural gas is contributing nearly 45 percent of Pakistan’s primary energy supply mix.
 Therefore, the cost of not having enough gas in the recent past has been very dear for Pakistan and it has actually led to decrease in GDP growth rate.
 Import of LNG in the past few years has to some extent helped Pakistan in balancing the current demand and supply equation of natural gas but imported gas is relatively an expensive option.

 Key Sources of Uncertainty

-- Inherent uncertainties in E&P business (dry-holes; commercially unviable discoveries)
+- Inherent risks in E&P business

 - Natural disasters and extreme weather conditions